sitiny/BRIC_TUS_Simulation_Tools/README.md

 It is preferable that you provide a T1-weighted MR image that has had noise outside the head masked out (e.g. the one used for pseudo-CT generation), so that the sensor is set to within this head mask.
 Otherwise, it will set the sensor to all voxels with intensity > 0 in the T1-weighted MR image.
 Alternatively, you can also use a brain extracted T1-weighted MRI, but this means you will not be able to simulate temperature rise at the skull interface when running the thermal simulation.

+## Publication

+The simulations as implemented in these functions are described in the following paper.

+>    Siti N. Yaakub, Tristan White, Eric Kerfoot, Lennart Verhagen, Alexander Hammers, Elsa Fouragnan.
+Pseudo-CTs from T1-weighted MRI for planning of low-intensity transcranial focused ultrasound neuromodulation. (in preparation)

+The simulations use the k-Wave Toolbox and kArray tools developed by Bradley Treeby and Ben Cox (University College London) and Jiri Jaros (Brno University of Technology). k-Wave and kArray tools can be downloaded for free from http://www.k-wave.org (see also Dependencies section) and described in the following papers.

+The simulation functions use the k-Wave Toolbox and kArray tools developed by Bradley Treeby and Ben Cox (University College London) and Jiri Jaros (Brno University of Technology). k-Wave and kArray tools can be downloaded for free from http://www.k-wave.org (see also Dependencies section) and described in the following papers.

+> B. E. Treeby and B. T. Cox, "k-Wave: MATLAB toolbox for the simulation and reconstruction of photoacoustic wave-fields," J. Biomed.
+Opt., vol. 15, no. 2, p.
+021314, 2010.
+> B. E. Treeby, J. Jaros, A. P. Rendell, and B. T. Cox, "Modeling nonlinear ultrasound propagation in heterogeneous media with power law absorption using a k-space pseudospectral method," J. Acoust.
+Soc.
+Am., vol. 131, no. 6, pp. 4324-4336, 2012.
+> E. S. Wise, B. T. Cox, J. Jaros, B. E. Treeby, "Representing arbitrary acoustic source and sensor distributions in Fourier collocation methods," J. Acoust.
+Soc.
+Am., 146 (1), pp. 278-288, 2019.

+If you use the functions in your own work, please consider citing the above paper and the k-Wave toolbox.

 ## Questions/feedback
 Feedback welcome at siti.yaakub@plymouth.ac.uk